razelsoco/cpsc-asgt3/README.md

 # Analyis on Titanic Dataset
-This project is a simple data explorationa and analysis on the popular titanic dataset.
+This project is a simple data exploration and analysis on the popular titanic dataset.
 In addition to basic summary statistics, simple statistical methods like chi-square test are also performed to test the association between variables.

 ## Directory Structure